WWE Spoilers: NXT Superstar Gives Away Major Title Change For Next Week’s ‘Great American Bash’

 It is Lee’s first time holding the NXT Championship, and he takes the belt from Cole, who has held onto it for a long time.

 Cole won the title last summer by defeating Johnny Gargano at NXT TakeOver XXV.
 At the current time, he has held the title for nearly 400 days, but by the time the match airs on NXT, he will have crossed that mark.
-He is the longest-reigning NXT Champion in the history of that title.
+He is the longest-reigning NXT Champion in the history of the title.

 The screenshots on Gurjar’s Instagram were of Lee standing victorious in the ring with confetti flying all over the place and pyro going off.
 It’s hard to see through all the confetti, but Lee has both title belts held up in his hands.